Intermittent fasting became one of the most argued-about topics in nutrition.

 What Intermittent Fasting Is (and Isn't)

 Intermittent fasting (IF) is a timing protocol, not a diet.
-It does not dictate what you eat — only when.
+It does not dictate what you eat.
+Only when.
 The core claim is that restricting your eating window triggers metabolic effects beyond simple calorie restriction.

 Some of those claims are real.
 Some are not.